dwarvesf/brainery/consulting/case-study/a-case-study-interview-into-micro-frontends-building-design-system-for-e-commerce-platform.md

 type: null
 hide_frontmatter: false
 ---

-# A Case Study Interview into Micro-Frontends: Building Design System for E-commerce Platform
 Previously on [Why Micro-Frontend](https://memo.d.foundation/Why-micro-frontend-6d5df5b9b71e4f248a7740bc51e096a4), we took a look into what is Micro-Frontend architecture, as well as some core concepts behind it.
 For some of you that have missed the memo, here’s a tl;dr:

 > *Micro frontend architecture is an approach to building web applications by splitting the user interface into smaller, independent, and reusable parts.
 Each part is owned and developed by a separate team, and they are brought together in the browser to create a single, seamless user experience.*